COPPER TOXICITY SYNDROME

 Some people with high copper dislike all protein.
 They crave high-carbohydrate diets.
 Protein feels heavy or causes other symptoms.
 Eating protein stimulates glandular activity.
 This releases stored copper, which causes the symptoms.
 However, these individuals usually need to eat protein, and their symptoms will eventually disappear as their health improves.
 For much more on vegetarian diets, please read Vegetarianism on this website.

-ADRENAL BURNOUT, INSUFFICIENCY OR HYPOFUNCTION
+COPPER AND ADRENAL BURNOUT, INSUFFICIENCY OR HYPOFUNCTION

 Adrenal burnout, characterized by chronic fatigue and other symptoms, is often related to copper imbalance.
 Although correcting emotional and other factors are necessary, improving the copper imbalance, supporting the adrenals and releasing fearful thoughts go hand in hand to restore optimum health.
 Click here for more information about adrenal burnout syndrome.